Opening and closing sequences of The Prisoner: Opening sequence

 The title sequence (seen in all but two episodes) begins with a clouded sky and the sound of thunder, the latter becoming that of a jet engine.
 As the theme music begins a runway (believed to be Santa Pod Raceway in Podington in real life) appears and a Lotus Super Seven drives under the camera (driven by stuntman Jack Cooper).
-The view dissolves to reveal a stern-faced man, the future Number Six, driving past the Houses of Parliament in London, into an underground car park (near Hyde Park).
+The view dissolves to reveal a stern-faced man, the future Number Six (played by the series executive producer Patrick McGoohan), driving past the Houses of Parliament in London, into an underground car park (near Hyde Park).
 Much of this footage was shot on 28 August 1966.

 Entering the building through a set of double doors labelled "Way Out", he then strides down a long, narrow corridor leading to another set of double doors; he pulls these open with great ferocity.
 The man mounts a fierce (but inaudible) argument before a man (played by series co-creator George Markstein) at a desk, delivers an envelope marked "Private—Personal—By Hand" (presumably his letter of resignation) to the other man, and slams his fist onto the desk, smashing the saucer of a cup of tea.
 Throughout all of this, the man behind the desk is not seen to speak and appears to be fiddling with a pen, so it never becomes clear whether he is even listening to what is being said.
-The angry man leaves and drives home (to Buckingham Place, London SW1), past Buckingham Palace.
-He does not realise that he is being followed by a hearse, identified by the license plate "TLH 858".
+The angry man leaves and drives home (to 1 Buckingham Place, London SW1 6HR), past Buckingham Palace.
+He does not realise that he is being followed by a hearse, identified by the number plate "TLH 858".

 Meanwhile, in an unknown location full of filing cabinets, an automated system types a series of large Xs across the man's photograph and drops it into a drawer marked "RESIGNED".

 At the man's flat, he quickly packs his possessions into a suitcase, including several travel-destination brochures.
 The hearse pulls up and a man dressed like an undertaker approaches the front door.
 A white vapour floods the room through the keyhole, rendering the man immobile as he gazes at the large apartment buildings outside his window, and then collapses, unconscious.
 This is followed by a momentary blackout (in some showings, a commercial break occurs here).
 He awakens seemingly in exactly the same place, rises, walks straight to a window, looks out and this time, instead of the apartment buildings, he sees the Village.
 This is shown in a shot from his point of view, through the window, over which the episode's title is superimposed.
 In all but four episodes this is followed by a montage of shots of the man running around the Village, over which the following dialogue is heard: